 The purpose of the Internal Audit Function is to provide independent, objective assurance and consulting services designed to add value and improve the Company's operations.
-The mission of internal audit is to enhance and protect organizational value by providing risk-based and objective assurance, advice, and insight to the BoD via the Audit and Risk Committee and executive management.
+The mission of internal audit is to enhance and protect organizational value by providing risk-based and objective assurance, advice, and insight to the BoD via the ARC and executive management.

-The Head of Internal Audit submits, at least annually, a risk-based rolling 12-month audit plan and a 4-year plan to the Audit and Risk Committee for approval.
+The Head of Internal Audit submits, at least annually, a risk-based 12-month audit plan and a 4-year plan to the ARC for approval.
 The plan can be revised and adjusted as necessary, in response to changes in the Company's business, risks, operations, programs, systems and controls.